Will Medicare Cover My Tummy Tuck (Abdominoplasty) in Queensland?

 Hernias

-Tummy Tuck Medicare Item Number
+Tummy Tuck (Abdominoplasty) Medicare Item Number

-- 30177: Lipectomy, Post Weight loss Tummy Tuck (Abdominoplasty)
+• 30177: Lipectomy, Post Weight Loss Tummy Tuck (Abdominoplasty)

-- 30179: Circumferential lipectomy (Belt lipectomy) – used for massive weight loss excess skin removal
+• 30179: Circumferential lipectomy (Belt lipectomy) – used for massive weight loss, excess skin removal

 *Important Update*

 A new MBS item number for Abdominoplasty (tummy tuck) surgery has been announced.
-This is for diastasis recti repair following pregnancy.The inclusion of this surgery in the MBS is a wonderful step that will benefit many women at a difficult period in their lives.The Government has indicated that as part of the 2022/23 budget, it will invest $6.6 million to return Abdominoplasty to the MBS, in response to proposals from the Independent Medical Services Advisory Committee (MSAC).This is a significant victory for ladies who suffer from postpartum rectus diastasis.From July 1, 2022, item number 30175 will be accessible on the MBS.The criteria will be as follows (this is correct at the time of writing (May 2022), but is subject to change in accordance with the MBS):a) the patient
+This is for diastasis recti repair following pregnancy.
+The inclusion of this surgery in the MBS is a great step that will benefit many women at a challenging period in their lives.
+The Government has indicated that as part of the 2022/23 budget, it will invest $6.6 million to return Abdominoplasty to the MBS, in response to proposals from the Independent Medical Services Advisory Committee (MSAC).
+This is a significant victory for ladies who suffer from postpartum rectus diastasis.
+From July 1, 2022, item number 30175 will be accessible on the MBS.
+The criteria will be as follows (please note that this is correct at the time of writing this blog in May 2022, but is subject to change in accordance with the MBS).
+If the patient:

-- i) has a diastasis of at least 3cm measured by diagnostic imaging prior to this service; andii) has symptoms of at least moderate severity of pain or discomfort at the site of the diastasis in the abdominal wall during functional use and/or low back pain or urinary symptoms likely due to rectus diastasis that have been documented in the patient’s records by the practitioner providing this service; andiii) has failed to respond to non-surgical conservative treatment including physiotherapy; andiv) has not been pregnant in the last 12 months
+• ii) has symptoms of at least moderate severity of pain or discomfort at the site of the diastasis in the abdominal wall during functional use and/or low back pain or urinary symptoms likely due to rectus diastasis that have been documented in the patient’s records by the practitioner providing this service; andiii) has failed to respond to non-surgical conservative treatment, including physiotherapy;

 30177: